-This section also should include efforts to seek public input for prioritizing water quality issues and monitoring projects, including watershed protection plan and TMDL coordination efforts, review of stream standards, the State's Water Quality Inventory, and basin planning initiatives.
+This section also should include efforts to seek public input for prioritizing water quality issues and monitoring projects, including watershed protection plan and TMDL coordination efforts, review of water quality standards, the Texas Integrated Report of Surface Water Quality (IR), and basin planning initiatives.
 Where applicable, include a discussion on volunteer environmental monitoring groups and the function of these groups.

-If any watershed-based technical sub-committees have been formed, a short overview of the functionality of those committees should be provided.
+If any watershed-based technical subcommittees have been formed, a short overview of the functionality of those committees should be provided.
 A more in-depth discussion of how a committee has been involved in a special study can be provided in the Watershed Summaries section of this report.